TCF Canada exam structure explained, with speaking practice that works

 Listening, Compréhension Orale

-39 multiple choice questions, 35 minutes
+39 multiple choice questions, about 35 minutes

-1. 39 multiple choice questions
+1. 39 multiple choice questions based on short audio recordings.

 Reading, Compréhension Écrite

-39 multiple choice questions, 60 minutes
+39 multiple choice questions, about 60 minutes

-1. 39 multiple choice questions
+1. 39 multiple choice questions based on short texts, notices, articles, and messages.

 Writing, Expression Écrite